 Finally, on June 4, all the Cannas were spaced out along the garage.
 What a job!
 There were a lot of tubers left over that had not grown any plants.
 I still have no idea what I am going to do with them.

 Dad had a stroke during this process on June 2.
 He passed away on June 5 at 87 and never got to see his red Cannas all along the side of the garage.

 The Cannas were beginning to flower when the above photo was taken on June 20, 2018.

 Well… That’s about all I can say.

-Cannas have not been one of my favorite plants but they do grow on you.
+Cannas have not been one of my favorite plants but they do grow on you when they look good.
 I do like the variegated leaves on some of the cultivars, but they are very expensive.
 There are many cultivars available at Lowe’s, Wal-Mart, etc. that are relatively inexpensive.
-There are HUNDREDS of Canna cultivars available in a wide range of heights, leaf and flower color.
+There are HUNDREDS of Canna cultivars available in a wide range of heights, leaf, and flower color.
 Plant Delights has several very interesting cultivars to make you drool.
-There are also websites from growers that specialize in just Cannas, such as Horn Canna Farm who have been in business since 1929
+There are also websites from growers that specialize in just Cannas, such as Horn Canna Farm who have been in business since 1929.

 I didn’t get the Cannas mulched in the fall of 2019 so a lot of plants didn’t survive the winter.
 Then I was fairly busy over the summer in 2020 so I didna have much time to work in the flower beds or take many photos.
 This winter has been pretty mild and I didn’t then the Cannas mulched AGAIN.
 The leaves from the Maple trees pretty much blew away so I didn’t have them to use as mulch… So, we shall see how well they do over the winter.